 To Make the Cake:

-Whisk together the flour, baking powder, and salt.
+Whisk together the flour, baking soda, and salt.

 Working with a stand mixer, preferably fitted with a paddle attachment, or with a hand mixer in a large bowl, beat the butter on medium speed until soft and smooth.
 Add 1 cup of sugar and continue to beat until it dissolves into the butter.
 Reduce the mixer speed to low and add the egg and egg yolk and, beating until they too are absorbed.
 Beat in the vanilla.
 Add the flour mixture, mixing only until it is incorporated; since this is a delicate dough, one that should not be over beaten, you might want to finish mixing in the flour by hand using a sturdy spatula.
 You'll have a thick dough, one that is quite malleable.